roudox/moonraker/README.md

 exports.define = define;
 ```

-Although Yadda can support multiple libraries, Moonraker currently loads all step definitions found in your steps directory into one big shared library, just like Cucumber, so you have to be careful of step name clashes.
+Although Yadda can support multiple libraries, Moonraker currently loads all step definitions found in your steps directory into one big shared library, just like Cucumber, so you have to be careful of step name clashes or you will get a 'Duplicate macro' error.

 ### Page objects

-Moonraker makes full use of the Page Object pattern to model and abstract interactions with pages to reduce duplicated code and make tests easy to update as/when the UI changes.
+Moonraker makes full use of the Page Object pattern to model and abstract interactions with pages to reduce duplicated code and make tests easy to update as and when the UI changes.

 To create a page object: